Harbor logo

 Harbor in Backstage

-Installation steps
+Installation Instructions

-Install the front-end plugin.
+Install the frontend package

-yarn add @bestsellerit/backstage-plugin-harbor
+yarn --cwd packages/app add @bestsellerit/backstage-plugin-harbor

 // packages/app/src/components/catalog/EntityPage.tsx